JavaScript Timers. Here’s Everything You Need To Know

 How To Stop Code Execution Or Cancel A Timer In JavaScript

-Both setTimeout() and setInterval() returns unique ID which identifies the timer created by these methods.
+Both setTimeout() and setInterval() return a unique ID that identifies the timer created by these methods.

 You can use this ID to disable or clear the timer and stop the execution of the code.
 Clearing the timer can be done by using clearTimeout() and clearInterval().